litmuschaos/v1-litmus-docs/docs/ebs-loss-by-tag.md

 ## Details

--  Causes chaos to disrupt state of infra resources ebs volume loss from node or ec2 instance for a certain chaos duration using a common volume tag.
+-  Causes chaos to disrupt state of ebs volume by detaching it from the node/ec2 instance for a certain chaos duration using volume tags.
--  In case of persistent volumes on top of EBS, the volumes can get self-attached and experiment skips the attachment procees in this case.
+-  In case of EBS persistent volumes, the volumes can get self-attached and experiment skips the re-attachment step.
 -  Tests deployment sanity (replica availability & uninterrupted service) and recovery workflows of the application pod.

 ## Integrations